ksaaskil/functional-programming-examples/monocle-ts/article.md

 Like `Lens`, also `Optional` has many alternatives for constructing one: [`fromPath`](https://gcanti.github.io/monocle-ts/modules/index.ts.html#optionalfrompath-interface), [`fromNullableProp`](https://gcanti.github.io/monocle-ts/modules/index.ts.html#fromnullableprop-static-method-1), [`fromOptionProp`](https://gcanti.github.io/monocle-ts/modules/index.ts.html#fromoptionprop-static-method), and [`OptionalFromPath`](https://gcanti.github.io/monocle-ts/modules/index.ts.html#optionalfrompath-interface).
 There are good examples in the documentation for how to use them.

 For practice, let's construct an `Optional` from scratch.
-We want to create an `Optional` that allows accessing the oldest member of a band.
-Assuming we allow bands that have no members at all, the oldest band member may not exist, so we want to safely handle that situation.
+We create an `Optional` that allows accessing the first member of the band.
+Assuming we allow bands to have no members at all, the first band member may not exist, so we want to safely handle that situation.

 Remember we defined our band type as follows: